 All the entries on chromasia are placed into one of seven primary categories: six to reflect the aspect ratio of the image, and the seventh to indicate that an image isn’t available as a print.
-Additionally, each photograph may be assigned to one of more additional categories or subcategories, e.g. my HDR category, self-portrait category, children category, and so on.
+Additionally, each photograph may be assigned to one of more additional categories or subcategories, e.g. my travel category, children category, and so on.

 As many of you know, I'm heading back to the UK today for the winter, and will probably stay there until Spring.
 Libby and I and the kids have spent most of our time in Bulgaria over the last three years, but this year we decided to head back to Blackpool.
 I love the Bulgarian winters, but they're just too much hard work.
 Well, if you have other work to do at least.
 So it's back to Blackpool, and central heating, and our office, and the convenience of living in a town.
 It won't be the same, but it will make life a lot easier.